Students handing out flyers on the UW campus to advocate for immigrant rights.

 Outside the King County Airport, Sanchez and others gathered to protest deportations of undocumented immigrants.

-Immigration has been an ongoing focus of Quiroz Sanchez’s work in LSJ this year.
-He just completed a yearlong LSJ course, Storytelling for Migrant Justice, that involved interviewing detainees at the Northwest Detention Center in Tacoma about their experiences.
+Immigration was an ongoing focus of Quiroz Sanchez’s work in LSJ during his senior year.
+He completed a yearlong LSJ course, Storytelling for Migrant Justice, that involved interviewing detainees at the Northwest Detention Center in Tacoma about their experiences.
 Students in the course also interviewed (by phone) individuals forcibly removed from the US.
-Quiroz Sanchez and others have shared some of the stories at a storytelling event at the Seattle Rep and at other readings.
+Quiroz Sanchez and others shared some of the stories at a storytelling event at the Seattle Rep and at other readings.
 A book of the stories will be published by Hinton Publishing next year.

 That was a project Quiroz Sanchez could not have imagined when he first arrived at the UW from Pasco.
 The same is true for many of his UW experiences.